Logbook and Ranking Help/FAQs

 - How do I add someone as a Training Partner?

 To set up a Training Partner, go to their Profile page.
 Click the "Add Training Partner" button.
 You might not see this button on some people's profiles, depending on their privacy settings.
 Once this person accepts your request, your partnership is established.
+You can also add someone as a Training Partner by entering their Ranking ID on the Training Partners page in your logbook.

-Once the partnership is set up, your partner's name will appear on your Traning Partners page along with a link to a modified log page that shows the meters your partner has rowed.
+Once the partnership is set up, your partner's name will appear on your Training Partners page along with a link to a modified log page that shows the meters your partner has rowed.
 The modified log shows distance, time, date rowed, weight class, workout type and comments.

 - How are teams used in the online logbook?